 - Preparing and sterilizing instruments for dentists

-- Giving instruments to dentists during procedures
+- Handing instruments to dentists during procedures

 - Prepping X-ray machines and handling X-rays

 Certification and licensing requirements for dental assistants vary by state, so consult with the Maine dental board for your state’s regulations.
 Assistants handling X-ray machines more than likely will have to be certified and licensed.
 Most dental assistants who are either required or decide to become certified take the Certified Dental Assistant (CDA) exam offered by the Dental Assisting National Board (DANB).

 Dental assistant courses are offered at Maine junior colleges along with technical or vocational schools.
 As previously mentioned, the most frequent credential acquired is the certificate, which usually takes about a year to finish.
 There are fewer Associate Degree programs available, and they furnish a more extensive education, including general subjects in addition to the dental assistant classes.
 These programs can require anywhere from two to as long as three years to complete and must be accredited by the CDA in almost every state.
 They are also offered in Maine vocational schools and community colleges.
 Regardless of whether you are pursuing earning a certificate or a degree as a dental assistant, there will be a practical aspect to the training as well.
 Many programs also sponsor internships with Topsfield ME dental practices or dentists.